consumet/api.consumet.org/README.md

 ```
 This will start the server on port 3000.
 You can access the server at http://localhost:3000/, And can change the port by changing the -p option to `-p <port>:3000`.

+Be sure to set `NODE_ENV` to `PROD` in your environment variables when running your own instance.
+Check out the `.env.example` file for more information.

 You can add `-d` flag to run the server in detached mode.

 ### Heroku